Chocolate Peanut Chewy Candy Bars

-One of my favorite candies in the entire world are See’s Candies Walnut Squares and this recipe reminds me of them so much.
+One of my favorite candies in the entire world are See’s Candies Walnut Squares, and this chocolate peanut candy recipe reminds me of them so much.

 The recipe is fast, easy, you don’t need a mixer, and if you’re looking for an accidentally egg-free dessert, this one checks all those boxes.

 There’s a salty-sweet aspect from the salted nuts along with supreme chewiness and just the perfect amount of chocolate to balance things but not overwhelm the other flavors.
 And there’s a smidge of a Seven Layer Bar vibe going on too.
 Another personal favorite.

 These chocolate peanut candy bars would make amazing hostess gifts or candy/cookie exchange gifts because they stay fresh a long time and they’re so fast and easy to make.

 Plus, because they’re quite rich-tasting, you can get away with cutting them pretty small and really getting quite a bit of mileage out of one 9×13-inch pan.

 First things first, I generally don’t like nuts in my chocolates but See’s Walnut Squares and Turtles Candies are two notable exceptions.
 As well as this recipe.

 I know it sounds crazy, but I really don’t taste the walnuts in the Walnut Squares, the pecans in Turtles, or the peanuts in this recipe even though there are two cups of peanuts.

 They add crunch and some peanut flavor, but if you’re looking for a very peanut buttery or peanut-forward flavored dessert, this is not the recipe at all for you.
 Check here instead.